BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/ImGui-Logic-Lab.md

 {.is-info}

 ## 1\.
-Basic Component Logic
+Introduction to Basic Component Logic
+Welcome back!
+To start off, we will be dealing with component logic now, so if you followed the earlier setup guide, you can use your yourfile_Logic.lua now to not make the file you used for creating ImGui objects unreadable.

-Welcome back, to start off with we will be going through some general things you can do with a few components and later give you a list which object type can even use specific functions.
+In this Part we will go through some general things you can do with a few components and later give you a list which object type can even use specific functions.

 Except for the general creation of ImGui objects, handling logic/events and styling of them works hand in hand with each other.
 So this part may mention and link to specific sections of other parts of this tutorial to give you a better idea on what we are doing.